-Each of us had our first job—that starting point in our career that taught us the basics.
+Each of us had our first job—a starting point in our career that taught us the basics.
 It may have been a part-time job during high school or a full-time summer job.
-It’s where we learned the soft skills that are essential: keeping schedules, attendance, respect, communication, problem-solving, and accepting constructive criticism.
-Often, we learned the hard skills once we got on the job.
+It’s where we learned essential soft skills: keeping schedules, maintaining good attendance, showing respect, communicating with peers and customers, solving problems, and accepting constructive criticism.
+Often, we learned the hard skills once we were on the job.

-All of these skills, hard and soft, were needed to create a solid foundation for each of us to be successful in our careers.
+All of these skills, both soft and hard, were needed to create a solid foundation in order to be successful in our careers.
 The same applies for people with disabilities.
 They need a first step or first job to gain access to the possibilities that lay within and ahead of each of them.

-With over 9,000 people in our metropolitan area alone who have Individual Education Plans (IEPs) due to disabilities* and hundreds with disabilities who are unemployed.
+There are more than 9,000 people in our metropolitan area alone who have Individual Education Plans (IEPs) due to disabilities* and hundreds with disabilities who are unemployed.
 With these verified facts, there is one thing we know for sure: the time to train is now.

 *Department of Elementary and Secondary Education, 2015/2016